Dual Diagnosis Treatment Middletown, CT

 College Street Counseling Center Llc

-College Street Counseling Center Llc is a dual-diagnosis treatment center in Middletown, Connecticut that offers treatment for mental health and substance abuse disorders that include major depressive disorder as well as avoidant personality disorder.
+College Street Counseling Center Llc is a dual-diagnosis treatment center in Middletown, Connecticut that offers treatment services for drug or alcohol use and mental health disorders that include OCD as well as post-partum depression.

 Address: 154 College Street, Suite 1, Middletown, CT 06457 in Middlesex County